-Applicants should carefully study published regulations, technical guidelines, notices, Q&A documents etc. Applicants can also attend training programs provided by the regulatory authorities, industry associations or other third parties to help understand the contents and background of these regulations.
+Applicants should carefully study published regulations, technical guidelines, notices, Q&A documents and so on.
+Applicants can also attend training programs provided by the regulatory authorities, industry associations or other third parties to help understand the contents and the background of these regulations.